UnityTech/UIWidgets/Documentation~/UIWidgets.md

 Choose one of the following introductory paragraphs that best fits the package:
 >>>

-Use the &lt;package name&gt; package to &lt;list of the main uses for the package&gt;.
+Use the &lt;UIWidgets&gt; package to &lt;list of the main uses for the package&gt;.
 For example, use &lt;package name&gt; to create/generate/extend/capture &lt;mention major use case, or a good example of what the package can be used for&gt;.
 The &lt;package name&gt; package also includes &lt;other relevant features or uses&gt;.

-> *or*

-The &lt;package name&gt; package includes examples of &lt;name of asset type, model, prefabs, and/or other GameObjects in the package&gt;.
-For more information, see &lt;xref to topic in the Unity Manual&gt;.

 >>>
 **_Examples:_**